Giratena/Succubus-Senki-Translation-Project/README.md

 A: There's currently no full save located on the server, but you're welcome to ask for one.
 	Someone will definitely have one lying around.

-**Q: Where are the emojis!?**
-A: Emojis are planned to be implemented soon.
-I'm also open to anyone submitting emojis for the server too,
-	so feel free to send me a DM (@Giratena) if you have an idea or picture you'd like to submit!
--
 **Q: How can I stay up to date on translations?**
 	A: Check out the #github-updates channel!
 It contains all the updates to the translation script itself!